jmstogsdill/ksu-esports-tournament-bot/README.md

 # ksu-esports-tournament-bot
+KSU IT Capstone Fall 2024 - Project 17 - KSU eSports Tournament Bot (Team 2)

-Discord bot for organizing and managing tournaments within the Kennesaw State University eSports Discord server.
+This is a Discord bot for organizing and managing League of Legends tournaments within the Kennesaw State University eSports Discord server.